Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 In the simplest case, you can also use direct access to (Azure) Open AI endpoints, configured with an api-key explicitly stored in the web part properties.
   - **This setup, while the least secure, can provide a quicker start.** It is not recommended for production use, but it can be used for quick tests or in situations where you do not have access to Azure API Management or Azure Open AI.
-  - The stored key is encrypted in the web part properties.
+  - The stored key is encrypted in the web part properties and displayed as \*\*\* in the Property Pane.
   However, it will travel in browser requests and can be viewed within the DEV tools > Network > Request headers.

 ### Full-Scale Setup